Suriteka/Start/README.md

 npm run build
 ```

-This will generate a production files into `DEST`
+This will generate a production files into `DEST` folder

 ## Roadmap
 ### Assets